IUREDCap/redcap-etl-module/tests/web/README.md

   One of the reasons for this has been related to REDCap CSRF tokens (see below for more information).
   Additional reasons this can happen are also discussed below.

-* **Add wait statements.** Sometimes errors occur because an access of a page occurs before the page is fully updated.
-To fix this issue, a wait statement (e.g., "And I wait for 4 seconds") can be added in the feature file before the statement accessing the page that causes the error.
+* **Add wait steps.** Sometimes errors occur because an access of a page occurs before the page is fully updated.
+To fix this issue, a wait step (e.g., "And I wait for 4 seconds") can be added in the feature file before the step accessing the page that causes the error.
 If the issue occurs in PHP code, then a sleep statement can be added, for example, "sleep(2);" to wait for 2 seconds.

+* **Change steps to use "wait for" step definitions.** Another way to fix timing issues, in addition to adding wait steps, is to change a step to a corresponding "wait for" step.
+"Wait for" steps have been defined that wait for the specified element to appear before taking action, for example:

+        When I wait for and follow "link"
+        When I wait for and press "button"
+        When I wait for and fill field "field" with "value" When I wait for and select "option" from "select" Then I should eventually see "value"

 * **Check XPath expressions.** Some of the custom steps that have been defined use XPath expressions to specify elements on web pages.
 There have been inconsistencies in how these work between headless and non-headless